 Are you trying to market your company online?
-Well, who isn’t?
-But do you know how to market your company online without spending too much money?
+Who isn’t, right?
+But do you know how to market your company online without spending much money?

-If you don’t have a lot of cash and you are trying to market your company online, don’t worry, as companies have been able to succeed without spending much money on marketing.
-To prove it, not only will I share 21 big marketing ideas that don’t cost too much money, but also I’ll also give you examples of companies who have succeeded using each tactic.
+If you don’t have a lot of cash and you are trying to market your company online, don’t worry as other companies have been able to succeed without spending much money on marketing.
+To prove it, not only will I share 21 big marketing ideas that don’t cost a lot of money, but I will also give you examples of companies who have succeeded using each tactic.

 Big marketing idea #1: Comment on blogs

-A great way to get your website popular is to comment on other blogs.
-For this to work you have to leave comments on blogs that are related to your website and the comments you leave have to be insightful.
+A great way to get your website popular is to comment on blogs.
+For this to work, you have to leave comments on blogs that are related to your website, and the comments you leave have to be insightful.

-If people feel that your comments are detailed and insightful not only will they keep on reading your comments, typically they’ll also head over to your website (when you leave a comment on a blog, they typically ask for your website URL).
+If people feel that your comments are detailed and insightful, not only will they keep reading your comments, they’ll also head over to your website (when you leave a comment on a blog, you can typically leave your website URL).

 Big marketing idea #2: Leverage message boards

-If you can leave messages on popular boards like Yahoo Message Boards and give people good advice, it can drive a lot of traffic to your website.
+If you can leave messages on popular boards like Yahoo Message Boards and give people good advice, you can drive a lot of traffic to your website.

-Timothy Sykes is notoriously known for this and that’s how he made his website popular.
-Through message boards he is able to drive over 5000 visitors to his site each month and this has lead him to create an online business that generates over $150,000 a month in revenue.
+Timothy Sykes is well known for this, and that’s how he made his website popular.
+Through message boards, he was able to drive over 5,000 visitors to his site each month, and this has lead him to create an online business that generates over $150,000 a month in revenue.

 Big marketing idea #3: Optimize your website for search engines

 A few companies that have leveraged SEO fairly well are About.com, Wikipedia, Craigslist, Amazon, and Zappos.
-And an example of a smaller company that has done this is Bargaineering, which was acquired by Bankrate for 2.8 million.
+An example of a smaller company that has done this is Bargaineering, which was acquired by Bankrate for 2.8 million.

 Big marketing idea #4: Start a blog

-It doesn’t matter what kind of business you are running, you can still have a blog.
-With my startup KISSmetrics, our blog accounts for over 70% of our monthly traffic.
+It doesn’t matter what kind of business you are running – you can still have a blog.
+KISSmetrics‘ blog, for instance, accounts for over 70% of our monthly traffic.
 That traffic is then converting into leads for our sales department to follow up on and then close into customers.